JS-DevTools/simplifyify/README.md

                             Don't forget to put quotes around glob patterns

   -s, --standalone <name>   Export as a named UMD bundle
-                            For example: my.cool.package
+                            For example: my.cool.module

+  -b, --bundle              Create a non-minified bundle for development (.js)
+                            This is the default if no other output option is set

-  -d, --debug               Output source maps for debugging (.map)
+  -d, --debug               Create a source map for debugging (.js.map)

-  -m, --minify              Output a minified copy of the bundle (.min.js)
+  -m, --minify              Create a minified bundle for production (.min.js)

-  -v, --test                Output a bundle with code-coverage instrumentation for testing (.test.js)
+  -v, --test                Create a bundle with code-coverage instrumentation for testing (.test.js)

   -w, --watch               Watch source file(s) and rebuild the bundle(s) automatically